 When the seasons change, we're constantly reminded of the impending doom of a cold with each sneeze, sniffle, and dreaded nose-blow we hear.
 And while we do our best to keep our immune systems strong and on the defense, sometimes a cold wiggles its way in and is too big for our britches (er, body) to stave off.

 Well, no more.
 We've discovered some expert tips for how to get rid of a cold virtually overnight so that you can get back to your regularly scheduled programming symptom-free.

 Here's what you need to know about curing a cold overnight, straight from the pros.

 Watch Now: 3 Natural Remedies to Get Rid of a Cold

 We all know that vitamin C is the ultimate immune-boosting vitamin; Forrelli says to aim for 500 to 1000 milligrams of vitamin C per day while fighting off sniffles.
-But another cold-fighting powerhouse to get on your radar is beta-glucan: In a 2008 study, one group that took a supplement with beta-glucan had 23% fewer upper respiratory infections than the other group that took a placebo.
+But another cold-fighting powerhouse to get on your radar is beta-glucan: In a 2008 study, one group that took a supplement with beta-glucan had 23 percent fewer upper respiratory infections than the group that took a placebo.

 What Is Beta-Glucan?

 Beta-Glucan is a large molecule made up of smaller sugar molecules.
 It's typically found in yeast and grains.
-This soluble fiber is said to help lower cholesterol, regulate blood sugar, and also has positive immune-boosting properties.
+This soluble fiber is said to help lower cholesterol, regulate blood sugar, and boost immunity.

 Eat Chicken Soup